sftcd/etm/etm.md

 claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
-Given the scale of these deployments, even a small percentage of malware-infected applictions can affect a huge numbers of people.
+Given the scale of these deployments, even a small percentage of malware-infected applictions can affect a huge number of people.

 ## Virtual private networks (VPNs)